koulanurag/opcc/README.md

 # AURCC ( Area Under Risk-Coverage Curve): Ideally, we would like it to be 0
 selective_risks, coverages = list(zip(*sorted(selective_risks_coverage)))
+assert (0, 0) in selective_risks_coverage, "no coverage not found"
-aurcc = metrics.auc(selective_risks, coverages)
+assert 1 in coverages, 'complete coverage not found' aurcc = metrics.auc(selective_risks, coverages)

 # Reverse-pair-proportion